Spark plug health, on today’s engines is very important, and if ignored, can cause serious problems.

-But, There is a risk if the spark plugs are neglected for too long.
+Spark plug health today, is mostly overlooked, because of long life spark plugs.
+But, there is a risk, if the spark plugs are ignored, for too long.

 Normal Wear And Tear (Healthy Engine)